 GenAI clearly has its benefits, but it’s not perfect, and instructors have valid concerns.
 Top of mind for most faculty is whether GenAI’s outputs are accurate, safe and ethical.
 To ease these concerns, instructors are looking for GenAI systems that are monitored, have a clear code of ethics and are transparent and explainable.

-Academic integrity was cited by 84% of instructors as their most concerning risk of GenAI.
+Academic integrity was cited by 84% of instructors as their most concerning risk of Generative AI in education.
 This was followed by the potential for inaccurate outcomes (52%), manipulation or harmful use (40%) and the potential for bias (40%).
 Factors that would increase instructors’ willingness to trust GenAI in an educational environment included:

 Monitoring of the system for accuracy and reliability (72%)